ajinkyakaduskar/sleep-health-analytics/README.md

 The raw file (`data/raw_sleep_health.csv`, 1,500 rows) follows the schema of the [Sleep Health and Lifestyle Dataset](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset) published on Kaggle by uom190346a, extended from the original 374 rows to 1,500.
-The dataset is synthetic; see What the data can't tell you below
+The dataset is synthetic; see What the data can't tell you below.

 ---